axelw/node-sublime-build/README.md

 ## Known caveats & issues

 - this build system assumes that the file called by node goes by the name of `app.js`
 - it works on my machine running MacOS 10.7.5.
-It may work elsewhere, but nobody knows.
+It may or may not work elsewhere.
-- maybe more :)